 The first 1,000 nurses were trained across every health centre in Rwanda

 An independent evaluation found the training “very effective” and 83% of patients cared for reported high satisfaction levels

 A pilot was undertaken in Rwanda’s Eastern Province using Rwanda’s Community Health Workers for eye care outreach.

-National outreach campaign was launched that involves health centre nurses visiting 100% of the 15,000 communities in Rwanda
+National outreach campaign was launched that involves health centre nurses visiting all of the 15,000 villages in Rwanda

 UBS Optimus Foundation awarded the charity with a major £1.2 million grant

 Win top prize at the Civil Society Charity Awards for International Aid & Development